kristinamartinkevich/countries-app/README.md

-# FRVR Ads campaigns Dashboard
+# Countries Explorer Application with Weather Integration

 ## Technologies Used